nmdias/FeedKit/README.md

 ```
 Then go through it's properties:

-> The RSS and Atom feed Models are rather extensive throughout the supported namespaces in FeedKit.
-These are just a preview.
+> The RSS and Atom feed Models are rather extensive throughout the supported namespaces.
+These are just a preview of what's available.

 #### RSS